 The difference between testosterone overuse and its therapeutic administration lies mainly in the dosage.
 This can mean the difference between long-term health benefits and highly dangerous results.

-21. Testosterone injections can be used to treat conditions such as CDGP.
+21. Testosterone supplement statistics reveal that injections can be used to treat conditions such as CDGP.

 What does high testosterone do to a man?